 What Triceps Exercises Are Most Effective?

 Even though triceps exercises alone won’t solve the bat wing problem, they’re part of the equation.
-Most people don’t spend enough time targeting their triceps muscles, instead they spend a disproportionate amount of time on their biceps.
+Most people don’t spend enough time targeting their triceps muscles, instead, they spend a disproportionate amount of time on their biceps.
 Big mistake!
 Emphasizing one more than the other can lead to muscle imbalances.
 So make sure you’re giving your triceps the attention they deserve, especially if you don’t like the way the back of your arms looks.

 When building triceps definition, which exercises should you focus on?
 Embrace the push-up.
 The American Council on Exercise compared various types of triceps exercises to see which elicited the greatest activation of the triceps muscles.
 To document triceps activation, they used EMG, an instrument that measures the electrical activity of muscles when they contract.
-In total, they compared 8 triceps exercises: kick-backs, triangle push-ups, rope push-downs, dips, overhead triceps extensions, bar push-downs, lying barbell triceps extensions and closed-grip bench press.
+In total, they compared 8 triceps exercises: kickbacks, triangle push-ups, rope push-downs, dips, overhead triceps extensions, bar push-downs, lying barbell triceps extensions and close-grip bench press.

-Of the triceps exercises they tested, triangle push-ups activated the triceps muscles the most, followed by dips and kick-backs.
+Of the triceps exercises they tested, triangle push-ups activated the triceps muscles the most, followed by dips and kickbacks.
 Why were these exercises most effective?
 It’s harder to cheat when doing push-ups or dips since you’re using your own body weight and momentum is less of an issue.
 Plus, dips and push-ups are compound exercises that work multiple muscle groups, which burn more calories.

 How do you do triangle push-ups?
 Place your hands on the mat with your thumbs and index fingers touching to create a sort of triangle.
 Then raise and lower your body in the standard manner, inhaling as you go down and exhaling as you push up.
 Don’t forget to use good form.